Cycling-Van Vleuten a doubt for world championships road race after relay crash | Sports-Games

 Cycling-Van Vleuten a doubt for world championships road race after relay crash

-"On my way to the hospital for X-rays of my right side.
-All bruised and especially worried about my right elbow/arm," the 39-year-old wrote on Twitter.
-"My front tyre exploded and I crashed."

-Van Vleuten is one of the main favourites for the 164.3-km road race in Australia.
+Van Vleuten is one of the favourites for the 164.3km road race in Australia.
 Switzerland won the mixed relay with Italy coming home second and Australia third.

 The Netherlands took fifth place.